Health Benefits of Buttermilk for Gut Health

 How to Incorporate Buttermilk into Your Diet

-Plain Buttermilk: Drink a glass with a pinch of salt for a refreshing treat.
+Plain Buttermilk: Enjoy a glass of plain buttermilk with a pinch of salt for a refreshing and hydrating beverage, especially during hot weather.
+It aids digestion and provides a gentle probiotic boost.

 Precautions While Consuming Buttermilk